LucaZampieri/hopsuisse.github.io/fullanalysis.md

 After performing an
 [Mann-Kendall](http://vsp.pnnl.gov/help/Vsample/Design_Trend_Mann_Kendall.htm)
-test, we conclude that for many of the races analysed, it is not possible to claim a global trend for the runners' mean age, across time.
+test (with p-value threshold at 0.05), we conclude that for many of the races analysed, it is not possible to claim a global trend for the runners' mean age, across time.
 The test is affected by the lack of data points.
 We have however also obtained some significant results: